 State standards for history teaching certification require the study of a second social science beyond the introductory level.
 Choose one of the four social science disciplines listed below and complete the specified coursework.
 Courses used to satisfy the General Education Requirements may help meet these ESPB requirements.

-- Economics-ECON 201, 202, 418, and one additional upper level ECON elective - Geography-GEOG 110, 161, 262, and one regional GEOG elective
+Economics-ECON 201, 202, and any two upper level ECON electives.

+Geography-GEOG 110, 161, 262, and one regional GEOG elective

 Political Science-POLS 115, 116, 220, and one upper level POLS elective